kynesyslabs/demos_docs/src/sdk/websdk/authentication/README.md

 console.log("public key: ", publicKey)
 ```

-{% hint style="info" %}
+> **Info**
-The `demos.connectWallet` method accepts either a mnemonic or a 128 byte seed buffer.\
+> The `demos.connectWallet` method accepts either a mnemonic or a 128 byte seed buffer.\
-&#x20;\
+> &#x20;\
-If you provide any other buffer or string, it will be hashed using SHA-512 to get a 128 byte seed buffer which will be used as the master seed.
+> If you provide any other buffer or string, it will be hashed using SHA-512 to get a 128 byte seed buffer which will be used as the master seed.
-{% endhint %}

 \
 The `demos.connectWallet` method accepts two fields for the `options` parameter